Join B&Q Club today for 10% off thousands of products! Already a member? Don't forget to enter your Club card number at

 Make sure roofs are in good repair

 Repairs to flat roofs should be undertaken by a qualified professional who can advise on the best solution for your home.
 However, felted roofs can be easily replaced using high quality roofing felt and just a handful of tools.
 Summer is the best time of year to tackle replacing the felt on a shed roof or similar, but repairs can be made throughout the year if necessary, provided the surface below is thoroughly dry.

 Small cracks and gaps on flat roofs can be fixed in the short term with emergency roof sealant.
 It’ll help to keep your home weather tight until full repairs can be undertaken.

-You can find step-by-step guidance for felting a shed roof in our guide to How to build a wooden shed.
+You can find step-by-step guidance for felting a shed roof in our guide on how to build a wooden shed.

 Use water butts to collect rainfall